Progressive tax: Loopholes

-The current tax code has been criticized by many who believe that the nation's wealthiest are not paying their share.
-This is because the current tax system charges the individual based on wages and not investment income, an area where the upper-class make most of their money.
-Prominent investor Warren Buffett has been a strong voice in support of taxing the rich proportional to investment income as well as wages.
-Buffett famously pointed out that if you analyzed every employee in his office including himself, he is quoted saying, "I'll probably be the lowest paying taxpayer in the office."
+The current US tax code has been criticized by many who believe that the nation's wealthiest are not paying their share.
+This is because the current tax system taxes individuals based on wages rather than investment income, an area where the upper-class make most of their money.
+Prominent investor Warren Buffett has been a strong advocate for proportionally taxing the rich on investment income and wages.
+Buffett famously pointed out that if you analyzed every employee in his office, including himself, he said, "I'll probably be the lowest paying taxpayer in the office."
 This support ultimately led to the proposal of "The Buffett Rule" by President Barack Obama which proposed a 30% minimum tax on people making more than $1 million a year.
-The aim of the Buffett Rule was to ensure that investment income would constitute as a taxable income instead of simply wages.
-Ultimately, the rule was rejected by congress in March 2012.
-President Joe Biden attempted to do what President Obama could not and introduced the "Paying a Fair Share Act" which followed the Buffett's Rule philosophy.
-As of August 2023, the bill has not picked up steam in congress.
-Those that take advantage of these tax codes in the United States include some of the most wealthy and prominent.
+The aim of the Buffett Rule was to ensure that investment income would be considered as taxable income instead of simply wages.
+Ultimately, the rule was rejected by Congress in March 2012.
+President Joe Biden attempted to do what President Obama could not and introduced the "Paying a Fair Share Act", which followed the Buffett Rule philosophy.
+As of August 2023, the bill has not picked up steam in Congress.
+Those who take advantage of these tax codes in the United States include some of the wealthiest and most prominent.
 It is said that "Bezos reportedly paid no federal income taxes at all in 2007 and 2011, while Musk paid none in 2018."